Relative expanders: Introduction

 \

 Our main theorem is the following.
-Recall that an $L^p$-space is a Banach space of the form $L^p(\Omega,\nu)$ where $(\Omega,\nu)$ is a measured space.
+Recall that an $L^p$-space is a Banach space of the form $L^p(\Omega,\nu),$ where $(\Omega,\nu)$ is a measured space.

-\begin{ThmIntro} There exist a finitely generated residually finite group $G$ and a box space $(Y_n)_{n\in \mathbb N}$ of $G$ which does not coarsely embed into any $L^p$-space for $1\leqslant p<\infty$, neither into any uniformly curved Banach space, and yet does not admit any sequence of weakly embedded expanders. \end{ThmIntro} This theorem relies on the two observations, of independent interest.
+\begin{ThmIntro} (Theorem \ref{thm:SL2}) There exist a finitely generated residually finite group $G$ and a box space $(Y_n)_{n\in \mathbb N}$ of $G$ which does not coarsely embed into any $L^p$-space for $1\leqslant p<\infty$, neither into any uniformly curved Banach space, and yet does not admit any sequence of weakly embedded expanders. \end{ThmIntro} Let us briefly outline our first example, the precise construction and its variants being given in~\S~\ref{sec:construc}.

+The rough idea is to use the fact that $\Z^2\rtimes \SL(2,\Z)$ has Kazhdan's Property~T relative to $\Z^2$, to deduce that any sequence of quotients $(Q_n)_{n\in \mathbb N}$, whose kernels have trivial intersection, does not coarsely embed into a Hilbert space.
+It is natural to start with the sequence $(\Z/n\Z)^2\rtimes \SL(2,\Z/n\Z)$, ${n\in \mathbb N}$.
+However, this sequence is not satisfactory as $\SL(2,\Z/n\Z)$, ${n\in \mathbb N}$, is well-known to be itself an expander.
+To outcome this major difficulty, our idea is to replace $\SL(2,\Z/n\Z)$ by an appropriately chosen finite extension of it.
+Namely, we choose a suitable sequence of finite extensions that coarsely embeds into a Hilbert space, as provided by \cite{AGS}.
+This choice also guarantees that the resulting sequence admits no weakly embedded expander.
+This is about the main idea.
+In building our example, some technicalities appear, therefore, the actual details of the construction are more involved.